microsoft/ADBench/docs/dotnet/Runner.md

       protected override TInput ReadInputData(string inputFilePath, TParameters parameters)
       ```

-      Open input_file and loads data to the structure of the TInput type.
+      Open the input file and load the data to the structure of the `TInput` type.

       The format of the input file is specific for the objective type.
     -